-In this section we give a general notion of combinatory completeness and use it to characterise certain applicative systems, as summarised in Figure~\ref{fig:results-summary}.
+In this section we reformulate the basic definitions surrounding applicative systems and combinatory completeness in the setting of a (possibly structured) multicategory, give a general notion of weak $\mathfrak{S}$-combinatory completeness with respect to a faithful cartesian club $\mathfrak{S}$, and use it to characterise the existence of certain collections of combinators in a given applicative system, as summarised in Figure~\ref{fig:results-summary}.
 We begin with the notion of applicative system: \begin{definition} Let $\mathcal{M}$ be a multicategory.
 An \emph{applicative system} $(A,\application)$ in $\mathcal{M}$ consists of an object $A \in \mathcal{M}_0$ together with a morphism $\application \in \mathcal{M}(A,A;A)$, called \emph{application}. \end{definition} When working with applicative systems in multicategories, we will tend to favour the sequent calculus syntax discussed in Section~\ref{sec:structured-multicategories}, and when doing so will adopt the usual syntactic conventions for working with application discussed in Section~\ref{sec:intro}, so that for example $xyz = (xy)z = (x \application y) \application z$.
 Moreover, when we are working with an applicative system $(A,\application)$ in a multicategory $\mathcal{M}$, all of the relevant morphisms are elements of $\mathcal{M}(A^n;A)$ for some $n \in \mathbb{N}$.
 This allows us to omit the types from our sequents, since everything has type $A$.
 For example we may write $x_1,x_2 \vdash f(x_1,x_2)$ instead of $x_1 : A , x_2 : A \vdash f(x_1,x_2) : A$, which helps to make things less cluttered.
 We will moreover allow ourselves to use variable names beyond $x_i$.
 While this can be made fully formal, we refrain from doing so here.
 The interested reader may consult the appendix of~\cite{Shulman2016}, which follows the ``nominal'' approach of Gabbay and Pitts~\cite{Gabbay1999}.